9 Ways to Find Water in the Wilderness

-1. First, if there are animals in the area, and there are almost always critters around, they need water just as much as you do.
+1. Follow game trails, if you can find them.
+If there are animals in the area, and there are almost always critters around, they need water just as much as you do.
 Let them do the work for you.
-Follow game trails, if you can find them, as they will almost surely lead to a water source.
+They will almost surely lead to a water source.
 Generally speaking, trails that lead downhill and/or seem to converge with other trails will lead you to water.

 6. If you have a garbage bag or other large plastic bag, tie it over the end of a leafy branch, tossing a small rock into the bag first.
 The rock will weigh down a corner of the bag.
 Over the course of several hours, water will condense out from the leaves and drip to the bottom of the bag.
 Either remove the bag, being careful to not spill any of the water, or cut off the corner and then tie a knot in the bag to keep it working for you.